aletheia-foundation/aletheia-foundation.github.io/README.md

 _**Publish science for free, access science for free.**_

-We are trying to get a website up, if you have experience with github pages please feel free to reach out to us on contact@aletheia-foundation.io
+Our website is now up at http://aletheia-foundation.io/, if you have experience with github pages and want to help us make it look better please feel free to reach out to us on contact@aletheia-foundation.io